Updated for nself v1.0.12

 nself db schema diagram > schema.dbml

-# 3. Generates mock data (local/staging only)
+# Step 3: Run seeds and mock data (local/staging only)

 nself db schema diff staging